-It focuses on equity-driven, data-centered, and student-focused projects, working with educators, advocates, and policymakers.
-They identify and reduce achievement gaps based on data, and promote policies that help raise student achievements at all grade levels, from pre-kindergarten to postsecondary.
+The organization identifies and reduces achievement gaps based on data, and promote policies that help raise student achievement at all grade levels, from pre-kindergarten to postsecondary.

 The Education Trust is funded by foundations, contract work, and individual donations.